Chanchal-Doijod/Chanchal-Food-Project/README.md

-Chanchal Food Project
+MenuCraft
 ----------------------
-Welcome to the Chanchal Food Project!
+Welcome to the MenuCraft!
 This project is a comprehensive food management application designed to simplify the process of managing food items, their categories, and related information.
 It features an admin panel and a food interface for easy data handling.

 Features
 ---------